How can I register?

 Do you provide lunch?

 You may order lunch for your camper on a weekly basis from our partner, Fairfax Food Services.
-For lunch program details, please visit the Lunch and Snacks section of our Parent Guide
+For lunch program details, please visit our Lunch Program page.

 Campers may always bring a bagged, insulated lunch.
 All campers attending a field trip-based camp should bring a bagged lunch.